8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] page removed - photo gallery
 - [ ] page removed -  blog
 - [ ] page removed - newsletter
+- [x] finish off contact us process
+- [x] finish off Reserve Now process
+- [x] finish off Finance App process
+- [x] finish off Information Request process
+- [x] finish off Test Drive Request process
+- [x] finish off Trade In Request process
+- [x] finish off assign to client buttons
+- [x] add login for dealers users for crm
+- [x] move client portal to client facing site that way it prefills in form for them and its less confusing to use and seems like one big system
+- [x] unit listings, make it extremely easy for client to book appoinments, request call back, secure unit with deposit, give needed info upfront with the option to view all info
+- [x] add button to listings only visibile to sales, so when they go over inventory with sales staff they can just click create unit file, then displays a command dialog to select a client or create a new one
+- [x] button for client to leave deposit
+- [x] custom banner
+- [x] custom color scheme
+- [x] custom carasel
+- [x] post customer reviews
+- [x] custom sections - cleint can put as many as they want they just get taecced at the bottom of the front page
+- [x] Would need to design system for inventory for front end and give the ability for customer leave a deposit with e-transfer or leave their card info for sales staff to process when they can, in sales section add the ability for editing the listing and add pictures, listings would be pre populated by current inventory so you don't have to add anymore listings, this would also be good to work with auto trader and other platforms would have to create this later because I don't know if I should populate a http response with CSV data or an API route to send the needed data to the platform to create and update listings
+- [x] front end as well except parts and accessories where it links to their own current providor so the landing page, and such copy Ottawa Harley Davidson pages and layout to have the same format, have sister area in admin section where dealer can fill in information that doesn't get auto filled plus a place where they can upload main photos to display their brand, althought put features like unit ediitng in portal staff so all users can edit inventory along with other items like that

 - [ ] -------- INVENTORY --------
 - [ ] add button to listings, so when they go over inventory with sales staff they can just click create unit file, then displays a command dialog to select a client or create a new one